alsalafiyyah/alsalafiyyah.github.io/_posts/2021/alifta/2021-05-03-what-is-the-meaning-of-bidah.md

 publisher: alsalafiyyah@icloud.com
 title: "What is the meaning of Bid'ah?"
 hijri: Ramadan 21, 1442 AH
-source: "Fatawa Al-Lajnah Al-Daimah no. 17522-1"
+source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 17522-1"
+category: [bidah, terminology]
+translation: false
 lang: en
-category: [bidah, terminology]
-note: true
+tags: [alifta]
 summary: "What is the meaning of Bid'ah?
 We want you to define this term clearly.
 Indeed, there are some people who say that everything that was not practiced during the lifetime of the Prophet (peace be upon him) and his Sahabah (Companions of the Prophet) is a Bid'ah."
 muftis:
   chairman: